 This article is going to look at what Trump’s decision really means for you.
 It will then give you reasons why a VPN can help you, and then look at other reasons why a good VPN service will protect your online privacy in the future.

 Donald Trump ruins online privacy

-The recent signing into law of a bill which allows your ISP to freely collect and sell your data reverses the previous decision signed by Pres.
-Obama.
-The legislation that Obama enacted last year was designed to protect you from being exploited by your very own ISP, the company that you pay to provide you with Internet.
+The recent signing into law of a bill which allows your ISP to freely collect and sell your data reverses the previous decision signed by President Obama.
+The legislation that Obama enacted last year was designed to protect you from being exploited by your very own ISP, the company that you pay to provide you with an Internet connection.

-The current administration, however, thought that it was the better if your ISP could collect your data and then sell it to advertisers.
-It’s quite possible that they had …ulterior motives for this:
+However, the current administration thought that it was for the better if your ISP could collect your data and then sell it to advertisers.
+It’s quite possible that they had… ulterior motives for this.

-But now why is this an issue?
-Tell me, truthfully, do you want anyone to be able to access everything that you do on the Internet?
-Because with the signing of this bill they can.
+But now, why is this an issue?
+Tell me truthfully, do you want anyone to be able to access everything that you do on the Internet?
+Because with the signing of this bill, they can.
 You say you have nothing to hide?
 Good for you.
-You are not the only person on the Internet, and there are those definitely need protection online:
+You are not the only person on the Internet, and there are those that definitely need protection online:

 - Those seeking medical advice

 - People who are just plain curious and want to learn about embarrassing or possibly crime-related topics

 While the last two may be sticking points, if you don’t agree with the first three people needing some amount of privacy, then your opinion doesn’t matter.
 You do not belong in a democracy, we don’t need you.
 But if you agree, you deserve privacy, you have a right to privacy, and you can get privacy with a good VPN that encrypts your traffic.